josh-valenti/Pihole-Cloudflared-DoH-Docker-Compose/README.md

 Instead of your DNS queries going out in plain text where anyone can see them, they get encrypted and sent over HTTPS.
 Plus you get network-wide ad blocking without installing anything on individual devices.

+### Security Architecture

+This setup uses Docker bridge networking instead of host mode for better security isolation:

+- **Network isolation**: Containers run in their own network namespace, isolated from the host system
+- **Controlled access**: Only specific ports (53, 8081) are exposed to your network via explicit IP binding
+- **Attack surface reduction**: Services aren't directly accessible on all host interfaces
+- **Process isolation**: Container processes can't directly access host network interfaces or services

+Many other Pi-hole setups use host networking (`network_mode: host`) which exposes all container services directly on the host's network interfaces, creating unnecessary security risks.

 ## What you need

 - A Raspberry Pi or any Linux machine with Docker